assofiejakobsson/Tic-tac-toe-game/README.md

 - __Enter your app name.
 The app name must be unique to be approved.
 After that select your region.__
 - __Click on Create app.__
 - __Click settings and scroll down to Config vars.__
-- __Click on Reveal config vars and type PORT in KEY and type 8000 the value field Click the Add button.__
+- __Click on Reveal config vars and type PORT in KEY and type 8000 in the value field.
+Click the Add button.__
 - __Scroll down to Buildpacks.
 And click the Add buildpack and select python and node.js.
 You can only choose one at a time and python must come before node.js.
 If python is not first, just click and drag it to the top and save.__
 - __click on the deploy tab.
 And scroll down and select gitHub as deployment.__
 - __Connect your github account, confirm and proceed.__